650 registered in the Codeheat contest 2017/18 and learnt how to participate in the developer community with FOSSASIA.

-The contest begins at 9:00 AM (SGT/GMT+8) on September 25, 2016 and runs until 23:00 PM (SGT/GMT+8) on February 3, 2017.
-Participants should take the time to read through the contest website and familiarize themselves with the introductory information and Readme.md of the project before starting work on an issue.
+The contest begins at 9:00 AM (SGT/GMT+8) on September 10, 2018 and runs until 11:00 PM (SGT/GMT+8) on February 1, 2019.
+Participants should take the time to read through the contest website and familiarize themselves with the introductory information and Readme.md of the project before starting to work on an issue.
 Interested developers can join the contest at any time during the program.

 How do developers register for the contest?

-1. Once the contest is announced developers will be able to sign up on a Google form here.
+2. Once the contest is open developers will be able to sign up on a Google form here.

 Why should developers participate in the contest?

-The contest is intended to introduce developers to the Open Event and AskSusi projects and to give them the opportunity to become part of the development team.
-The contest gives developers the opportunity to put their skills to use in an exciting software project.
-Many developers are not yet deeply familiar with open source and the contest is an easy way to get involved in this international community of developers, who want to help you learn and succeed.
+Many young developers are not yet deeply familiar with Open Source and the contest is an easy way to get involved in this international community of developers, who want to help you learn and succeed.
 The contest is a gateway to learning new skills as well as learning to work in a collaborative software development team.
-At the end of the contest, developers can show their friends, teachers, co-developers and family members the work they did on this public project used by people around the world.
+At the end of the contest, developers can show their friends, teachers, co-developers and family members the work they did on public repositories and the project applications itself - used by people around the world.

 What programming languages do participants need to know?

-What is a daily scrum and where should I submit it?
+What is a scrum and where should I submit it?

-A scrum is a simple daily update to inform others about what a developer is working on and if there are any impediments a developer encounters.
-Daily scrums are usually done in a standup circle with all developers of a project.
-As we are working together online we adapted this and ask developers to submit their daily scrums by email to the mailing list of the project.
+A scrum is a simple update to inform others about what a developer is working on and if there are any impediments a developer encounters.
+In many company software projects developers provide a daily scrum in a live standup face to face.
+As Codeheat is not a full-time program and happening online, weekly scrum updates on the mailing list are more suitable.
 There are three questions that should be answered in a daily scrum mail: